This is another wonderful design from Chrissie of Ursa Major Knits We have carried it in the past (2015) and wanted to offer it again.

 The yarn is made up of 75% superwash merino, 25% polyamide and each skein has a yardage of approximately 445 yds / 425 mts per 3.5 oz / 100g.

 As Chrissie recommends anywhere from 420 - 580 yards (384 - 530 m) for this beauty, one skein for any of the kits above should work beautifully.
-If you want to make this larger and prefer an extra skein, let me know and we'll work it out with you as long as we have stock.
+If you want to make this larger and prefer an extra skein, the easiest thing to do is to get two of these kits.

 Note that the kit will not automatically include the pattern.